bdazl/note/README.md

-  export      Export notes to JSON or YAML file get         Get specific note(s) help        Help about any command import      Import notes from JSON or YAML file init        Initialize note configuration list        Lists notes from one or more spaces move        Move note to other space pin         Pin note(s) to top remove      Remove note(s) with id(s) spaces      Lists all or some spaces table       Lists available notes in a table format unpin       Unpin note(s) from top
+  export      Export notes to JSON or YAML file get         Get specific note(s) help        Help about any command id          Lists all or some IDs import      Import notes from JSON or YAML file init        Initialize note configuration and database list        Lists notes from one or more spaces move        Move note to another space pin         Pin note(s) to top remove      Remove note(s) with id(s) space       Lists all or some spaces table       Lists available notes in a table format unpin       Unpin note(s) from top
 ```